Simply Perfect Hummingbird Food Recipe: Why You Should Always Make Your Own

 • Hang the feeder at least 4 to 5 feet above the ground to help keep it out of reach of pets, predators, and other garden critters.
 If you don’t have a high enough tree branch or structure, you can use a tall, sturdy shepherd hook like this one.

-When to hang (and take down) a hummingbird feeder
+When to hang it up (and take it down)

 Hummingbirds start arriving in the garden in spring as temperatures warm up.
 But exactly when you should hang your hummingbird feeder depends on where you live.